Citadel LLC: 2001–2010

 In 2001, Griffin began recruiting the energy traders from Enron the day after it collapsed for a new business including "a team of traders, meteorologists and researchers" building amongst the industry's biggest energy trading groups at the time.

-In 2006, Citadel and JP Morgan Chase took over the energy portfolio and division of failed hedge fund Amaranth Advisors, which had suffered a 65% ($6 billion) loss in assets.
-In November 2006 Citadel issued $2 billion of investment-grade bonds to borrow money at a lower rate than it would otherwise be able to.
+In 2006, Citadel and JPMorgan Chase took over the energy portfolio and division of failed hedge fund Amaranth Advisors, which had suffered a 65% ($6 billion) loss in assets.
+In November 2006, Citadel issued $2 billion of investment-grade bonds to borrow money at a lower rate than otherwise able.

-2007 Citadel invested $2.5 billion in E-Trade.
+In 2007, Citadel invested $2.5 billion in E-Trade.
 This transaction included acquiring E-Trade's securitized subprime mortgages, collateralized debt obligations (CDOs), and second lien loans, as well as 12.5% senior unsecured notes, and 84,687,686 shares of common stock (equal to 19.99% of the then currently outstanding shares).
 Citadel received a seat on the board of directors.
 Citadel sold its remaining stake in E*Trade in 2013.

 During the 2008 financial crisis, for 10 months, Griffin barred his investors from withdrawing money, attracting criticism.
 At the peak of the crisis, the firm was losing "hundreds of millions of dollars each week".
 It was leveraged 7:1 and the biggest funds at Citadel finished 2008 down 55%.
 However, they rebounded with a 62% return in 2009.

 2011–2020

 On January 17, 2012, Citadel's flagship funds, Citadel Kensington Global Strategies Fund Ltd and Citadel Wellington LLC, crossed their respective high watermarks, earning back the 50% of assets lost during the 2008 financial crisis.
 Having made up the losses, Citadel could once again charge client fees for managing their money and take a percentage of profits.
-Citadel under Griffin's leadership was reported as differentiating from hedge funds rivals post-2008 financial crisis with an "aggressive expansion".
+Citadel under Griffin's leadership was reported as differentiating from hedge funds rivals post 2008 financial crisis with an "aggressive expansion".
 Starting at the beginning of 2014, over an 18 months period the hedge fund's assets under management increased $10 billion; from $16 billion to $26 billion as a result of "a 29% rise for its main hedge funds and a flow of new cash".
 In January 2020, Citadel Securities paid a $97 million settlement to China, after Chinese regulators ended a long-standing investigation into Citadel and other companies.

 In 2014, Citadel became the first foreign hedge fund to complete a yuan fundraising as part of a program to allow Chinese investors to invest in overseas hedge funds.

 In July 2020, during the coronavirus pandemic, Citadel created a "bubble" for a class of 100 interns by renting out a luxury resort in Wisconsin.